scrabbletank/farhome-rules/rulesdoc.md

 ### Backgrounds

 #### Blessed: Fae Court
 You are blessed by the Fae Court with innate magical powers.
 You have 1 proficiency in thievery and performance, and gain access to the Fae Court feats.
-You start with 1 spell power, are fluent in Sylvani, and you add a superior die to your spellcasting rolls against effects that would stop your magic, such as being targeted by _Counter Spell_, _Dispel Magic_, or _Anti-Magic Field_.
+You start with 1 spell power, are fluent in Sylvani, and your spells are considered one level higher when targeted by effects that would stop your magic, such as being targeted by _Counter Spell_, _Dispel Magic_, or _Anti-Magic Field_.
 You have a codex with 2 cantrips.

 #### Blessed: Earthen Spirits
 You are blessed by the Earthen Spirits with an affinity for nature.
 You have 1 proficiency with nature and a weapon type of your choice, and gain access to the Earthen Spirit feats.
 Your body is unnaturally sturdy, and when unarmored you roll 3 defense dice instead of 2.
 Regardless of duration, when you gain poison 1 it disappears at the end of your next turn.
 This has no effect on effects inflicting poison 2 or higher.